TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Prerequisites.rst

 In our case grunt compiles CSS from LESS, minifies and concatenates JavaScript files, runs syntax checks and a couple of other useful things.
 The good news is that TYPO3 comes with a predefined set of tasks that grunt will run, so you don't have to take care of all the busywork underneath.

-Gulp
-====

-.. sidebar:: Gulp

-   You can learn more about Gulp on their website http://gulpjs.com/.

-We use Gulp very sparsely (at the time of writing just to optimize the SVGs we use in the TYPO3 core).
-This might change in the future though.